 Bolt your doors, lock your windows and get ready to settle in for some of the scariest, eeriest and most terrifying podcasts around.
-There’s no better way to get into the Halloween spirit (pardon the pun) than to listen to a horror story, so we’ve picked a range of shows, from audio dramas to real-life accounts of paranormal activity, to send some shivers down your spine.
+There’s no better way to get into the Halloween spirit (pardon the pun) than to listen to a horror story, so we’ve picked a range of podcasts, from audio dramas to real-life accounts of paranormal activity, to send some shivers down your spine.

 Created in the style of an old-fashioned radio drama, Fireside Mystery Theatre has assembled a cast of outstanding actors to create seriously bone-chilling audio.
 Recorded before a live studio audience, once a month in New York, the mysterious atmosphere is given an ominous edge by the live score accompaniment.